cloudsmith/forge-publisher/README.md

 ## General Operation

-The plug-in will scan a _modulesRoot_ directory for files named _Modulefile_.
+The plug-in will scan a _modulesRoot_ directory for files named _Modulefile_ or _metadata.json_.
 Any directory found that contains such a file with be considered to be a module and will participate in the validation.
 A check is made whether a module is already published or to avoid that the same version is published twice.
 In essence, running _validate_ and _publish_ on a code base where no module versions have changed will not cause any attempts to publish.
 All modules will still be validated though.

-A boolean parameter has been added to tell the plug-in to instead search for existing metadata.json files and use them rather than the Modulefile.
-This function is however not yet enabled.

 ## The _validate_ goal